 About the authors...Steve Parker, M.D., has three decades' experience practicing Internal Medicine and treating patients with diabetes and prediabetes.
 His other major areas of interest are weight loss and physical fitness.
 He and his wife Sunny live in Scottsdale, Arizona USA.
 Dr. Parker's other books include "The Advanced Mediterranean Diet: Lose Weight, Feel Better, Live Longer (2nd Ed.)," "Conquer Diabetes and Prediabetes: The Low-Carb Mediterranean Diet," and "KMD: Ketogenic Mediterranean Diet."

-Sat, 17 Jun 2017 23:15:38 +0000 Does Cold Exposure Help With Weight Loss?
-David Mendosa found a 2016 research report suggesting that cool temperatures may help with weight management by activating our brown fat, which burns more calories.
+Cold Exposure May Help You Lose Weight David Mendosa found a 2016 research report suggesting that cool temperatures may help with weight management by activating our brown fat, which burns more calories.
 Heat generated by brown fat is derived from glucose and triglycerides.
 Keep in mind as … Continue reading →

 Sun, 20 Aug 2017 04:30:07 +0000 Is Your Blood Glucose Meter Accurate?
 DiaTribe has an article on glucose meter accuracy by Jeemin Kwon and Adam Brown.
 I quote: Results from the Diabetes Technology Society’s Blood Glucose Meter Surveillance Program identifies only six out of 18 meters that passed.
 Did yours make the cut? … Continue reading →